MSc Contemporary IdentitiesFind a programme

 - Contemporary Identities and Inequalities

-You will also choose at least four further units from a list of Sociology units which may include following (teaching provision changes each year):
+You will also choose at least four further units from a list of sociology units.
+Options vary each year but may include:

 - Interpreting Gender